What are the best ways to prevent getting COVID-19?

 Some people with COVID-19 can manage symptoms at home after consulting with their healthcare provider.

 How can I be tested for COVID-19?

-If you think you may have symptoms, first call your health care provider.
+If you think you may have symptoms or have come into close contact with a confirmed COVID-19 case, first call your health care provider.
 If your clinician thinks you should be tested but they are unable to offer a test at their own health care facility, they will provide a referral and you can be tested at test site near you.

 These are not walk-in sites.
 An appointment is necessary.
 View the current list: https://www.mass.gov/info-details/covid-19-testing#testing-sites

 Massachusetts has a resource that you can use to assess symptoms and find the right care: Check your symptoms for COVID-19 online.

 For detailed information, visit the CDC’s webpage: Testing for COVID-19 or the MDPH page that includes testing information for essential workers.

 For more detailed testing information, including the steps involved in testing, and what type of test may be right for you, visit the FDA's Coronavirus Testing Basics page.

 No, there is no evidence that children are more susceptible.
 In fact, most confirmed cases of COVID-19 reported from China have occurred in adults.
 However, infections in children have been reported, including in very young children.
 From limited information published from past Severe Acute Respiratory Syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome coronavirus (MERS-CoV) outbreaks, infection among children was relatively uncommon.
 More information about children and COVID-19 is available here: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/children-faq.html